Tips For Dealing With A Barbarian Back!

 All creams or gels are not made equal.
 Try different brands and see which one you like the best.
 I plan on doing some reviews on gel, creams, and powders for back shaving.
 Stay tuned.

 Tip 4: Back positions and body position.
-Shaving your back even with the best back shavers on the market can be improved upon when shaving just by slightly altering body positions.
+Shaving your back, even with the best back shavers on the market, can be improved upon when shaving just by slightly altering body positions.
 Depending on what area of the back is being shaved.
 To get the crease in the small of your back, try bending over to where your back kind of flattens out, then shave vertically.
 I find this helps in this area.
 I find bringing one or both shoulders forward when shaving helps with getting the middle of the back and upper back.
 A good rule of thumb is to get the area as flat as you can to better improve the shave.

 Tip 6: Another option some people don’t even think of after shaving their back is using an aftershave.
 Yeah, they use it on their face but never seem to realize they can use it on their backs too.
 The problem is applying it to your back evenly.
-They make applicators for backs, that you can put shaving cream or aftershave on and apply to your back.
-For those that don’t know the purpose of aftershave, it serves as a disinfectant and provides a pleasant manly smell.
+They make applicators for backs that you can put shaving cream or aftershave on and apply to your back.
+For those who don’t know the purpose of aftershave, it serves as a disinfectant and provides a pleasant, manly smell.
 Using aftershave can often reduce the risk of skin irritation and skin infections from small cuts.
-Avoid alcohol aftershaves, they tend to dry skin out.
+Avoid alcohol aftershaves; they tend to dry skin out.